If you’re a regular reader of the Ahrefs blog, then you’ll know that we usually keep our focus pretty tightly on SEO.

 This time we’re looking at three well known companies:

 And the marketing strategies that got them their earliest successes.

 Their methods were not directly SEO-focused.
 But each is a good example of how great marketing decisions can result in press coverage, referral traffic and organic links.
 Which of course leads to better rankings and search traffic.

 Let’s get started with the first business — Salesforce.

 The SaaS industry has a reputation of being boring and “suited up.”
 But one of the earliest SaaS companies, Salesforce, was anything but boring.
 Especially when it came to marketing.

 The key to their success was the fact that founder and CEO Marc Benioff would do anything and everything to get Salesforce’s name out there.

-In 1999, while there were protests against the World Trade Organization in cities like Seattle (just 20 minutes from Redmond, the home of Salesforce competitor Microsoft), he staged a protest of his own — outside a Siebel user conference:
+In 1999, while there were protests against the World Trade Organization in cities like Seattle (the home of Salesforce competitor Microsoft), he staged a protest of his own — outside a Siebel user conference:

 How Salesforce started to grow

 Benioff’s protest was followed by a military-themed “End of Software” party.
 To get in, guests had to bring in a piece of “old software” to put in a set of “overflowing software trash bins.”